SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-import.md

 ---
 title: CSC216 Lab 01 - Installation and Project Creation
 tags: [software engineering, software lifecycle, CS2, CSC216, Lab01]
-description: CSC216 Lab 01 - Import `PackScheduler` Project
+description: CSC216 Lab 01 - Import PackScheduler Project
 navigation: on
 pagegroup: 01-lab
+task: 1
 ---

 # CSC216 Lab 01: Import `PackScheduler` Project
 {% include iconHeader.html type="ideTool" %}
 The teaching staff have provided a starting Eclipse project for `PackScheduler`.
-If you are working individually (Section 701 Distance Students), you only need to complete Steps 1-3 before moving on to the next page.
-Students in the on-campus section should complete all steps to ensure that all members of the team have the project in their workspace and connected to the same repository.
+If you are working individually (some students in the async lab sections), you only need to complete Steps 1-3 before moving on to the next page.
+Students working on teams should complete all steps to ensure that all members of the team have the project in their workspace and connected to the same repository.

-**On-campus Students:** Identify which person in the pair is Partner 1 and who is Partner 2.
+**Collaborating Students:** Identify which person in the pair is Partner 1 and who is Partner 2.
 If you have a team of 3, then two students are Partner 2.

 ## Import Project into Eclipse